Jazz Chisholm Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective nine K/9, which ranks 16th in the league.
+- The pitching staff for the Braves has a collective 9.3 K/9, the ninth-best in MLB.

-- Braves pitchers combine to give up the second-fewest home runs in baseball (15 total, 0.7 per game).
+- Braves pitchers combine to surrender the second-fewest home runs in baseball (15 total, 0.7 per game).

-- Strider (2-0 with a 2.45 ERA and 36 strikeouts in 22 2/3 innings pitched) gets the start for the Braves, his fifth of the season.
+- Morton makes the start for the Braves, his fifth of the season.
+He is 2-2 with a 3.22 ERA and 17 strikeouts in 22 1/3 innings pitched.

-- In his most recent time out on Wednesday, the righty threw six scoreless innings against the San Diego Padres while surrendering one hit.
+- In his last outing on Wednesday against the San Diego Padres, the righty went six innings, giving up one earned run while surrendering five hits.

+- In four games this season, the 39-year-old has put up a 3.22 ERA and 6.9 strikeouts per nine innings, while giving up a batting average of .289 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.